nxbyte/Verilog-Projects/Project 6 - ARM LEGv8 Simulator with Pipelining/README.md

-# Project 5 - ARM LEGv8 Simulator
+# Project 6 - ARM LEGv8 Simulator with Pipelining

 ## Objective

-This functional single cycle (non-pipelined) processor is capable of performing basic arithmetic, logic and data operations.
+This functional multi-cycle/pipelined (not hazard protected) processor is capable of performing basic arithmetic, logic and data operations.
 It is based on the ARM 64-bit architecture, with 32 registers each 64-bits wide with instruction lengths of 32-bits.

 Basic assembly instructions: ``LDUR``, ``STUR``, ``ADD``, ``SUB``, ``ORR``, ``AND``, ``CBZ`` and ``B`` are supported by the CPU, with ``LDUR`` and ``STUR`` supporting immediate values when performing certain operations to the registers module.

+In this version of the ARM CPU, the processor is pipelined to allow multiple instructions to run simultaneously.
+This is made possible with the addition of buffers/caches in between each stage of the processor's operation.
+This optimization reduces the amount of time to run each instruction; however, it does not protect against atomic reads in between register-base instructions.
+This flaw (hazard) will be addressed in the next revision of the processor (Project 7).

 During development, the group wrote a sample program (in ARMv7 assembly) and tested it on a Cypress PSoC 5LP and recorded its registers after each instruction.
 The group then verified this custom CPU with the state of the registers from the Cypress PSoC 5LP.